AlarithUhde/aips/index.md

 Welcome to our <a target="_blank" rel="noopener noreferrer" href="https://muc2021.mensch-und-computer.de">Mensch und Computer</a> workshop
-on Interaction in Public Spaces: Aesthetics, Social Acceptability, and Social Context.
+on Interaction in the Public: Aesthetics, Social Acceptability, and Social Context.
 We want to bring together HCI researchers and UX practitioners to discuss the role of "the social" in current design approaches, and to develop new directions for the future.
 The topics we would like to talk about include: